kartonfarkas/api_docs/source/integrations/automation_center/node_trigger_endpoint.rst

 * Note that user lists are deleted after 1 hour, so your service needs to resolve the *list_id* to the actual user data within that timeframe.

 * If your service is specific to a customer, or a small set of customers, then use a regular API user/secret pair, and maintain the keys for your customers in your service itself.
-You can access the Suite API through the external endpoint: ‘/api/v2’
+You can access the Suite API through the external endpoint: ‘/api/v2’.

-* If your service is generic to all customers, or a larger set of customers, then an internal API secret is required which should be used with the internal endpoint for the Suite API: ‘/api/v2/internal/<customer_id>’
+* If your service is generic to all customers, or a larger set of customers, then an internal API secret is required which should be used with the internal endpoint for the Suite API: ‘/api/v2/internal/<customer_id>’.

 Resources
 ---------

 Your service may or may not need a set of node specific settings from the user.
 We refer to such settings as *resources*.
 If your service needs such resources, then there are two options available:

 1. The ‘Resource options endpoint’

-In this case, your service needs to be able to provide a list of options for the customer (Automation Center user) to select from via a drop-down list in the program node dialog.
+In this case, your service needs to be able to provide a list of options for the customer (Automation Center user) to select from with a drop-down list in the program node dialog.
-To enable this feature the ‘Resource options endpoint’ needs to be implemented.
+To enable this feature, the ‘Resource options endpoint’ needs to be implemented.

 For example, if your service sends SMS messages, you will want to set up the content of the messages first.
 Each of these setups should be stored and managed by your external service.
 Resources should have an integer ID, which is then passed to the trigger endpoint via the resource_id parameter.
-A string ID can also be used, but we suggest using integers when possible.
+A string ID can also be used, but we suggest using integers when it is possible.

 2. The ‘Custom node dialogue endpoint’